Skip to main content

 $Values<T>

-$Values<T> represents the union type of all the value types of the enumerable properties in an object type:
+$Values<T> represents the union type of all the value types of the enumerable properties in an object type, or the elements of an array or tuple type (support for arrays and tuples in Flow version 0.240):

 1type Props = {2 name: string,3 age: number,4};5